-Chinese National Day is on October 1, which is an annual celebration in the Taiwan Area of the Republic of China.
-The day marks when they witnessed the end of the dynastic rule and the march towards democracy.
-It is an important milestone in the rich history of the Republic of China.
+Chinese National Day is on October 1, which is an annual public holiday celebrated in the People’s Republic of China.
+The day marks the end of dynastic rule and the march towards democracy.
+It is an important milestone in the rich history of the People’s Republic of China.

 History of Chinese National Day

 The beginning of the Chinese Revolution in 1911 brought an end to the monarchical system and catalyzed a democratic wave in China.
-It was a result of efforts from the nationalist forces to bring about democratic norms and check foreign powers.
+It was a result of efforts from the nationalist forces to bring about democratic norms.

 Chinese National Day timeline

-The uprising and the start of the Xinhai Revolution begins as revolutionaries challenge foreign countries’ encroachment, government corruption, and resentment over Manchu rule over Han Chinese.
+The uprising and the start of the Xinhai Revolution begins as revolutionaries challenge foreign countries’ encroachment as well as government corruption, and as a result of resentment over Manchu rule over Han Chinese.

-The last emperor Puyi abdicated his throne on this day to mark the official end of the Qing Dynasty.
+The last emperor Puyi abdicates his throne on this day to mark the official end of the Qing dynasty.

 At the beginning of the year, the Communist Party of China (CPC) fights a civil war with Kuomintang (KMT).